catalyst-cloud/catalystcloud-docs/source/getting-started/management.rst

 |

-If your requested change does not fall into the preapproved category the **Previous Quota Changes** area will display a message showing the current state of your request.
+If your requested change does not fall into the - category the **Previous Quota Changes** area will display a message showing the current state of your request.